srfoster65/arg_init/readme.md

 ### Basic Operation

 **InitArgs** iterates over all arguments to a function, creating a dictionary, containing key/value pairs of argumnet name/values assigned according to the priority system selected.
 The key name is referred to as "attribute" in this document to distinguish it fromt he actual argument name.
-Note: It is possible to map an arumnet name to a different attribute.
+Note: It is possible to map an argument name to a different attribute.

-### Priority:
+### Priority

 The attribute value is set when a non **None** value is found.
 This behaviour is required to allow working with ArgParse, which will assign a default value of None if no paramter is provided.